-‘Damned if you do’: Alabama’s Jones in a bind on impeachment
+Alabama Democratic Sen. Jones in a bind on impeachment

 Jones’ political risk on impeachment includes creating an issue to drive GOP turnout.
 A vote in favor of Trump could also be distasteful to the Democratic base and donors that provided the strong support to propel him to victory in 2017.

-“I think if it’s a damned if you do and damned if you don’t kind of deal,” Hughes said.
+“I think it’s a damned if you do and damned if you don’t kind of deal,” Hughes said.
 But Hughes downplayed the political risk to Jones because he likely wouldn’t be getting the votes of “die-hard” Trump supporters anyway.

 Zac McCrary, a pollster and former communications director for the Alabama Democratic Party, said he thought the risk of an acquittal vote would be minimal, saying it would be hard to see Alabama Democrats abandoning their sole successful candidate.